healthyregions/oeps/metadata/Urbanicity.md

 * All other RUCA2 codes were classified as Rural.

 ### Data Limitations:
-n/a
+- Unlike most U.S. states, Connecticut’s traditional eight counties do not function as active government units and have not been used for statistical reporting for decades.
+More recently, the U.S. Census Bureau replaced Connecticut’s eight historical counties with nine planning regions as official county-equivalent geographies, effective in Census Bureau products beginning in 2022, with full adoption in federal data products through 2023–2024.
+Because this redefinition means that county FIPS codes and county-level boundaries no longer align consistently with the definitions used elsewhere in our dataset (which assume stable county geographies), some Connecticut tracts may appear as empty or missing in the county summary table.
+This is especially true where tract identifiers include legacy county codes that no longer match current county-equivalent definitions.

 ### Comments/Notes:
-The datasets come from two different sources.
+- The datasets come from two different sources.
 As a result, there might have some gaps or mismatches in the rurality categorization.
-Furthermore, for Census rurality, there are additional notes included for certain counties, e.g. changes in FIPS codes.
+- Furthermore, for Census rurality, there are additional notes included for certain counties, e.g. changes in FIPS codes.
 These can be found under the `note` column.